qteatime/kate/docs/source/design/01XX-device-file-access.rst

     data — only user data must be selectable.
   * If the user selects a directory:

-    * Return a Directory handle for the selected directory.
+    * Return a list of File handles for all files contained within the selected directory which are not system data;

   * Otherwise:

     * Return a generic access failure.

-Node metadata
+File metadata
 """""""""""""

-Given any node handle we can get some metadata about it.
-Metadata from a node will **never** allow one to get a more privileged node than the one the operation was called on.
+Given any File handle we can get some metadata about it.
+Metadata from a file will **never** allow one to get a more privileged node than the one the operation was called on.

-``n.relative-path()``
+``f.relative-path()``
 '''''''''''''''''''''

 .. code-block:: haskell

-  File{name = N, parent = P}.relative-path() = Join { N, P.relative-path() };
+  File{path = P}.relative-path() = P;
-  Directory{ name = N, parent = P }.relative-path() = Join { N, P.relative-path() };
-  None.relative-path() = Root;

-That is, a relative path is just a sequence of segments starting from the node we're in, and following the parent chain until there's no more parent.
+A relative path is just a sequence of segments starting from the node we're in, and following the parent chain until the root directory that granted access to this file.
 This means that pathnames are canonically in reverse form.
 E.g.: a path like ``some/directory/file.txt`` would be represented as ``Join {"file.txt", Join {"directory", Join {"some", Root}}}``.

-File interaction
+File operations
-""""""""""""""""
+"""""""""""""""

 Given a File handle, the user can only retrieve its contents.